Samuel Reshevsky

-He was an accountant by profession and also a chess writer.
+He was an accountant by profession, and also a chess writer.

 Early life, early chess exhibition and competition

 Reshevsky was born at Ozorków near Łódź, Congress Poland, to a Jewish family.
 He learned to play chess at age four and was soon acclaimed as a child prodigy.
 At age eight, he was beating many accomplished players with ease and giving simultaneous exhibitions.

 In November 1920, his parents moved to the United States to make a living by publicly exhibiting their child's talent.
 Reshevsky played thousands of games in exhibitions all over the US.
-He played in the 1922 New York Masters tournament; at that stage, he was likely the youngest player ever to have competed in a strong tournament.
+He played in the 1922 New York Masters tournament; at that stage, he was likely the youngest player ever to have competed in a strong tournament; in it, he defeated former World Championship match contender David Janowski.

 For a period in his youth, Reshevsky did not attend school, for which his parents appeared in District Court in Manhattan, facing a charge of improper guardianship.
 However, Julius Rosenwald, wealthy co-owner of Sears, Roebuck and Company in Chicago, soon afterward became Reshevsky's benefactor, and he guaranteed Reshevsky's future on the condition that he would complete his education.

 Reshevsky never became a truly professional chess player.
 He gave up most competitive chess for seven years, from 1924 to 1931, to complete his secondary education while successfully competing in occasional events during this period.

-Reshevsky graduated from the University of Chicago in 1934 with a degree in accounting and supported himself and his family by working as an accountant.
+Reshevsky graduated from the University of Chicago in 1934 with a degree in accounting, and supported himself and his family by working as an accountant.
 He moved to New York City and lived there or in its suburbs for the remainder of his life.
 He and his wife, Norma Mindick, had three children.
-As a religious Jew, Reshevsky would not play on the Sabbath nor on the major Jewish Festivals; his games were scheduled accordingly.
+As a religious Jew, Reshevsky would not play on the Sabbath or on the major Jewish festivals; his games were scheduled accordingly.